danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callplayonhold-int-id-danog-madelineproto-localfile-danog-madelineproto-remoteurl-amp-bytestream-readablestream-files-void" name="callPlayOnHold">Play files on hold in call: callPlayOnHold</a>

-* <a href="channels.getMessages.html" name="channels.getMessages">Please use the event handler: channels.getMessages</a>

-* <a href="messages.getHistory.html" name="messages.getHistory">Please use the event handler: messages.getHistory</a>

-* <a href="messages.getMessages.html" name="messages.getMessages">Please use the event handler: messages.getMessages</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#posmod-int-a-int-b-int" name="posmod">Positive modulo: posmod</a>

 * <a href="messages.getBotCallbackAnswer.html" name="messages.getBotCallbackAnswer">Press an inline callback button and get a callback answer from the bot: messages.getBotCallbackAnswer</a>